What is a Cash Rich Split Off?

 What is the Benefit of a Cash Rich Split off?

 The technique is beneficial to both the seller and the “cash rich” subsidiary of the company.
-The seller enjoys a tax-free disposition of the company’s assets for cash without necessarily selling anything.
+The seller enjoys a tax-free disposition of the company’s assets for cash.
 Also, the seller has a chance to negotiate with the subsidiary to contribute operating assets that the seller plans to acquire.

 The subsidiary benefits from a cash rich split off by getting an opportunity to dispose of a non-core asset without incurring a tax expense.
 They also get a chance to repurchase shares at an attractive price.